 Acceptance is the first step in adjusting to a significant change.
 It makes the rest of the journey easier and even more enjoyable.
-By the time you purchase your hearing aids, you will likely be at ease with your hearing loss.
+When you purchase your hearing aids, you will likely be at ease with your hearing loss.

 3. Be Positive

 Better hearing will enhance your quality of life.
 Be open to learning about your new hearing aids and how to use them.